 The Future of Robotic Surgery

 The future of robotic surgery is poised at the edge of remarkable advancements, heralding a new era where the boundaries of medical technology and surgical precision are constantly being expanded.
-As we delve into the horizon of possibilities, the integration of enhanced sensory feedback, increased autonomy of surgical robots, and the fusion of artificial intelligence (AI) with surgical planning and execution stand out as key areas poised for significant development.
+As we look into the horizon of possibilities, the integration of enhanced sensory feedback, increased autonomy of surgical robots, and the fusion of artificial intelligence (AI) with surgical planning and execution stand out as key areas poised for significant development.
 These innovations promise to overcome existing limitations and broaden the scope of robotic surgery, making it an even more integral part of healthcare delivery.

 Enhanced Sensory Feedback